1904 New York Giants season: Regular season

 The Giants had little offensive firepower in this pitching-dominated era but scored using a balanced lineup and a lot of small-ball tactics formerly employed by manager McGraw in his playing days.
 The lineup featured three of the top five stolen base leaders in the majors: Bill Dahlen, Sam Mertes, and Dan McGann.

-They also had one of the greatest pitching duos of all-time in Joe McGinnity and Christy Mathewson, who each had arguably the greatest seasons in their Hall of Fame careers.
+They also had one of the greatest pitching duos of all-time in Joe McGinnity and Christy Mathewson.
 They combined for 68 wins – a 20th-century record for two pitchers on the same team.